 As we get older, we start to see that our parents, aunts, and uncles are getting older too.
 Some will find themselves joining the senior citizen age group within a few years.
 Hopefully, our older family members are financially savvy.
 Unfortunately, not all of them will be, though.
-If they need some help, there are some government programs out there to help them with food, healthcare, and housing.
+If they need some help, there are some government programs out there for senior citizens to help them with basic necessities such food, healthcare, and housing.

-The Senior Farmers Market Nutrition Program (SFMNP) is a program that provides low-income seniors with coupons that can be exchanged for eligible foods at Farmers Markets.
+The Senior Farmers Market Nutrition Program (SFMNP) is another program that provides low-income seniors with coupons that can be exchanged for eligible foods at Farmers Markets.

 Health Care Assistance

 Health Care is getting more and more expensive these days.
-This is one of the main areas where seniors need help the most.
+This is one of the main areas where seniors need the most help.
 They don’t always have enough funds to cover everything.

 Medicaid offers various programs to those with limited income and resources.
-Some of the programs include Medicaid spend-down which pays for a pretty wide range of medical services such as x-rays and doctor visits.
-It also takes care of home & community-based services or HCB’s, which provides care based on what your states waivers cover.
+Some of the programs include Medicaid spend-down, which pays for a pretty wide range of medical services such as x-rays and doctor visits.
+It also takes care of home & community-based services or HCBs.
+These provide care based on what your state’s waivers cover.
 Medicaid also offers long-term care for those who require regular nursing care.

 Housing is another area where senior citizens struggle.
 Many want to stay in their homes, but they can’t.
 Some can’t afford to, while others can’t keep up with the maintenance.
 The government offers Housing of Urban Development (HUD) which are programs designed to help seniors.
 Some HUD programs help seniors stay in their homes or find an apartment that fits their needs.
 HUD also helps with reverse mortgages, rural housing loans, finding affordable rents, public housing, and housing choice vouchers.

-As you can see, there are several government programs out there to assist senior citizens with food health care assistance and housing.
+As you can see, there are several government programs out there for senior citizens.
+These services help with food, health care assistance, and housing.
 If you or your family members need any help, you could start by checking out www.eldercare.gov or usda.gov.